-Few things beat the satisfaction of stepping back to admire a job well done – especially when it comes to pristine electrical work.
+Few things beat the satisfaction of stepping back to admire a job well done, especially when it comes to pristine electrical work.
 While manufacturers continue to advance the features of electrical tape, the wrapping techniques used by OEMs and upfitters to create safe and error-free wire harnesses have stood the test of time.

 View our electrical tape products here.